open-telemetry/opentelemetry-specification/issue-management.md

 Just because an issue is accepted does not mean that a solution suggested by the issue will be the solution applied.

 * `triage:accepted:ready` - This issue is ready to be implemented.
 It is either small enough in scope or uncontroversial enough to be implemented without a TC sponsor.
-* `triage:accepted:ready-with-sponsor` - This issue is ready to be implemented and has a TC sponsor assigned.
+* `triage:accepted:ready-with-sponsor` - This issue is ready to be implemented and has a specification sponsor assigned.
-* `triage:accepted:needs-sponsor` - This issue is ready to be implemented, but does not yet have a TC sponsor.
-A pull request without a TC sponsor may not be reviewed in a timely manner.
+* `triage:accepted:needs-sponsor` - This issue is ready to be implemented, but does not yet have a specification sponsor.
+A pull request without a specification sponsor may not be reviewed in a timely manner.

 ### `triage:rejected:*`